aollivierre/docs/Intune/LAPS/ComparingMethodsToCreateLocalAccount.md

 #### **Q3: Does this approach work on both Windows 10 and Windows 11?**

 **A:** The 2020 approach works on both Windows 10 and Windows 11.
-However, the 2024 approach is currently limited to Windows 11 devices running the Insider Canary Channel.
+However, the 2024 approach is currently limited to Windows 11 devices running the Windows 11 Insider Canary Channel.

 #### **Q4: Should I assign the policy to users or devices?**